We put great importance to data protection and therefore use the data you provide to us with upmost care.

 Leipzig University supports the decision making of LSW by a model-based analysis.
 The overall aim is to find pathways for increasing the district heating supply in “Leipzig West” and the share of renewable energies and use of waste heat in Leipzig district heating system in the future.

 Finding innovative system solutions for sustainable municipalities is important to reach the national and local targets for decarbonisation to tackle climate change.
-The identification of such strategies, particularly for the desing of PEDs, is challenging for the decision maker since a variety of factors that point to the trends need to be taken into consideration.
-This applies amongst other things for the current business portfolio, the technological progress, the actor base, the regulatory framework as well as the market status.
+The identification of such strategies, particularly for the design of Positive Energy Districts (PEDs), is challenging for decision-makers since a variety of factors that point to the trends need to be taken into consideration.
+This applies, amongst other things, to the current business portfolio, the technological progress, the actor base, the regulatory framework and the market status.
 Given the complexity of this environment, system inter-dependencies and interactions between different alternatives need to be considered to systematically develop suitable strategies.
-In oder to prevent stranded investments in the energy infrastructure, the planning process should comprise relevant scenarios for highly uncertain impact factors.
+In order to prevent stranded investments in the energy infrastructure, the planning process should comprise relevant scenarios for highly uncertain impact factors.

 Solution